12. daslang strudel vs strudel.cc — Feature Comparison

 strudel_synth

-oscillators (sine, sawtooth, square, triangle, supersaw), noise (white, pink), FM via fm + fmh, vowel/formant filter, per-voice biquads.
-Note sawtooth is spelled out — there is no saw alias (unlike strudel.cc)
+oscillators (sine, sawtooth, square, triangle, supersaw), noise (white, pink), FM via fm + fmh, freq for direct-Hz pitch, vowel/formant filter, per-voice biquads.
+Note the oscillator sound is named sawtooth — there is a saw signal generator (a ramp LFO) but no saw sound-name alias

 Samples